gitaarik/monkful/README.md

         text = fields.StringField()
     ```

-2. Create serializers for your documents:
+2. Create the Monkful serializers for your documents:

     **serializers.py**